justjosias/zang/README.md

 zig build script
 ```

 The scripts can also be evaluated at runtime.
-The result should be the same as when compiling to Zig, but you trade efficiency for the ability to reload changes instantaneously.
+The result should be the same as when compiling to Zig, but you trade efficiency for the ability to reload changes instantaneously (by pressing F5).

 ```
 # loads and runs examples/script.txt